planetshell/salarypredictionportfolio/README.md

 The feature and target variables were identified as follows:

-#### Feature - [ CompanyID, Degree, Major, milesFromMetroplis, yearsExperience ]
+- Features( CompanyID, Degree, Major, milesFromMetroplis, yearsExperience)

-#### Target - [Salary]
+- Target(Salary)

 ### 2.2 Clean Data
+The data cleaning process shows following results:
+- No duplicates data
+- No missing data
-The data cleaning process shows there are no duplicates or missing data.However,statistical analysis on the target(salary) shows there were 5 rows with 0 salary which indicate invalid data.
-I removed these rows from the dataset using clean_data() helper function.
+- Statistical analysis on the target(salary) shows there were 5 rows with 0 salaries which indicates invalid data

-I will now load, clean and perform some explorary data analysis(EDA) on the data before continuing the modeling process
+However,statistical analysis on the target(salary) shows there were 5 rows with 0 salary which indicate invalid data.
+I removed these rows from the dataset using clean_data() helper function.I will now load, clean and perform some explorary data analysis(EDA) on the data before continuing the modeling process

 ### 2.3 Explore Data EDA
 In this section, I summarize each feature variable and the target variable from the cleaned dataframe.
 I then looked for any relationships between each feature variable and the target variable